Transurethral Ultrasound Ablation (TULSA-PRO) for Prostate Cancer

-Transurethral ultrasound ablation (TULSA-PRO) can more easily cover a wider area than laser focal therapy (LFT) / focal laser ablation (FLA).
-For patients who have a relatively larger cancer, or somewhat diffuse cancer within the prostate, TULSA-PRO can cover almost the entire prostate gland in many patients.
+Transurethral ultrasound ablation, or TULSA-PRO, can more easily cover a wider area of the prostate than laser focal therapy (LFT) or focal laser ablation (FLA).
+For patients who have a larger cancer, or a somewhat diffuse cancer within the prostate, the TULSA prostate procedure can cover almost the entire prostate gland in many patients.

-After the placement of the device and initial MRI scanning, the physician enters a treatment plan.
-The TULSA-PRO system then individually controls ten separate elements, allowing for broad tissue destruction while fine tuning each treatment area.
-This is all performed under the watchful eye of the physician who can make adjustments as appropriate.
+After the placement of the device in the prostate and the initial MRI scanning, the physician can begin a treatment plan.
+The TULSA-PRO system then individually controls ten separate elements, allowing for broad tissue destruction while fine-tuning each treatment area.
+This is all performed under the watchful eye of the physician, who can make adjustments as appropriate.

 Advantages of TULSA-PRO